-continuous) over time.
-Consequently, sustaining food security is not possible without some degree of resilience.
-People's capacity to maintain access, availability and utilization of food while experiencing the multitude of shocks and stresses (whether they be conflict, climate, health or market-related) is crucial to avoid tipping into a food security crisis - or even famine.
+food while experiencing the multitude of shocks and stresses (whether they be conflict, climate, health, or market-related) is crucial to avoid tipping into a food security crisis or even famine.

 Mercy Corps applies a resilience approach to all our programming, the design of which is guided by the five resilience questions (see Figure 1).
 Building resilient food security in conflict-driven crises requires us to answer these questions just as we would in more stable contexts.
-Understanding the relationship between shocks, evolving risk factors, and systemic drivers to food insecurity in conflict contexts - and strengthening the capacities needed to mitigate those risks in both the short and long-term - is the first step towards building food security in
+Understanding the relationship between shocks, evolving risk factors, and systemic drivers to food insecurity in conflict contexts - and strengthening the capacities needed to mitigate those risks in both the short and long-term - is the first step towards building food security in conflict-driven crises.
+How international actors working in conflict settings support and strengthen those capacities underpins this approach.